grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

     ```
     git clone https://github.com/grafana/tutorial-environment.git
     ```
-1. Change to the directory where you cloned this repository:
+1. Change to the directory where you cloned the repository:

     ```
     cd tutorial-environment